fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-01-10】[LedgerHQ / ledger-live](https://github.com/LedgerHQ/ledger-live) - Mono-repository for packages related to Ledger Live and its JavaScript ecosystem.
 * 【2025-01-09】[openai / openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API
 * 【2025-01-08】[openai / openai\-realtime\-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API
 * 【2025-01-02】[viarotel-org / escrcpy](https://github.com/viarotel-org/escrcpy) - 📱 Graphical Scrcpy to display and control Android, devices powered by Electron.